 WordPress.com offers the open-source WordPress software in a for-profit format with hosting provided by Automattic’s data network.
 Basically, it provides all the great features we talked about above, but with additional design tools and hosting included.
 This hosting platform is one of the best in the world and is supported by a team of top-notch WordPress experts.

-NOTE: Pressable – also an Automattic invention – uses this very same global data infrastructure for our managed WordPress hosting services.
+NOTE: Pressable – also an Automattic venture – uses this very same global data infrastructure for our managed WordPress hosting services.

 WordPress.com vs WordPress.org – Key Differences

 While WordPress.com and WordPress.org are very similar on a lot of levels, knowing the differences – and more importantly how they impact your project – will make deciding which option is best for you much easier.